youurayy/k8s-hyperkit/readme.md

 Practice real Kubernetes configurations on a local multi-node cluster.

-Rationale: Alternatives (i.e. [minikube](https://github.com/kubernetes/minikube/issues?q=is%3Aissue+is%3Aopen+sort%3Acomments-desc), [docker-win](https://github.com/docker/for-win/issues?q=is%3Aissue+is%3Aopen+sort%3Acomments-desc), [docker-mac](https://github.com/docker/for-mac/issues?q=is%3Aissue+is%3Aopen+sort%3Acomments-desc), [multipass](https://github.com/CanonicalLtd/multipass/issues?q=is%3Aissue+is%3Aopen+sort%3Acomments-desc)) are difficult to use and/or do not provide full Kubernetes environment.

 Tested on: Hyperkit 0.20190802 on macOS 10.14.5 w/ APFS, guest images Ubuntu 18.04 and 19.04.

 <sub>For Hyper-V on Windows see [here](https://github.com/youurayy/k8s-hyperv).</sub>